martynovalek/NXTP-Router-install/Full version/README.md

 # Spinning up NXTP Router full version guide.
 ## Automatic script, manual installing commands, liquidity providing.

-+ Using the automatic script you can spin up a router from scratch or upgrade an existing one to the last or another one version you like to.
++ Using the automatic script you can spin up a router from scratch or upgrade to the latest or another one version you like to.
 #### What is in:
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/88688304/178146039-058cacdc-13cb-4bc1-83b8-9ab65dbb4b2a.png">